 We are currently experiencing unprecedented growth in obesity and diabetes.
 We are all getting fatter!

-This growth in “diabesity” is having diabolical effects on our quality of life.
-There is an ever increasing burden on our health care systems and economies globally.
+This growth in “diabesity” has diabolical effects on our quality of life.
+There is an ever-increasing burden on our healthcare systems and economies globally.

 It’s not just affecting adults, but children everywhere.